NishanthSubramanian/QuickBin/README.md

 This is my version of the website Pastebin (https://pastebin.com).<br>
 It was coded using Python.<br>
 The database used was SQLite3.<br>
 The Bonus tasks were attempted.
-Syntax Highlighting was added.
-Time was insuffecient to complete the rest.<br>
+Syntax Highlighting was added( highlight.js was used) Time was insuffecient to complete the rest.<br>
 <h3>Frameworks Used</h3>
 <ul>
   <li>HTML</li>